 Many Babies Experience Brain Damage as a Result of Oxygen Deprivation

-While we may not know how commonly babies experience oxygen deprivation, we do know how often they suffer brain damage as a result.
+Babies who experience oxygen deprivation are more likely to suffer brain damage if there’s no intervention.
 There have been many studies that focus on hypoxic-ischemic encephalopathy, or HIE.
 This is one of the most common brain injuries suffered by newborns, leading to many developmental delays, physical disabilities, and other challenges.

 - Hypoxia, when there is a shortage of oxygen in the blood